marimoria/SEA-catering/README.md

 ### 2. Make `.env.local` file
 Please paste the contents from the selection pdf file.
 It should look like this:
+⚠️ Please do not change the localhost port in `vite.config.mjs` from 3000 as it is the only allowed localhost port to request to edge functions.

 ```env
 VITE_SUPABASE_URL=